anishd-17/cmsc330spring24/review/final-review/README.md

     		let c = b; // c is owner
     	}
     }
-    // no owner, because c is out of scope
+    // no owner, because c is out of scope. value is dropped
     ```